-- Improve safety and surveillance particularly along the walking path through path re-alignment and selective vegetation clearing. - Increase opportunities to access the river. - Celebrate the cultural heritage of the site through interpretation, engagement with local aboriginal groups and activities such as information walks and story telling. - Provide opportunities to learn about conservation and the natural environment through improved access - visual and physical, interpretation and signage and activities such as information walks. - Improve views into Andrew Thomson Conservation Reserve through selective clearing of vegetation and construction of new viewing decks and walkways. - Establish ongoing partnerships with stakeholders for delivery of projects, ongoing management and information sharing. - Create places for gathering and storytelling for small groups.
+- Improve safety and surveillance particularly along the walking path through path re-alignment and selective vegetation clearing. - Increase opportunities to access the river. - Celebrate the cultural heritage of the site through interpretation, engagement with local aboriginal groups and activities such as information walks and story telling. - Provide opportunities to learn about conservation and the natural environment through improved access - visual and physical, interpretation and signage and activities such as information walks. - Establish ongoing partnerships with stakeholders for delivery of projects, ongoing management and information sharing. - Create places for gathering and storytelling for small groups. - Ongoing removal of woody weeds and replacement with endemic species

-- Consider access for public parking in conjunction with Clontarf Aboriginal College. - Consider path realignment to remove tight corner and connect foreshore DUP through Cygnia Cove to Centenary Park, Canning Foreshore - Restore and re-establish jetty for fishing and story telling. - Investigate opportunities for riverfront seating and picnicking (locations to be determined) - Provide interpretive information about the old Clontarf garden (Cats Island).
+- Consider access for public parking in conjunction with Clontarf Aboriginal College. - Consider path realignment to remove tight corner and connect foreshore DUP through Cygnia Cove to Centenary Park, Canning Foreshore. - Restore and re-establish jetty for fishing and story telling. - Investigate opportunities for riverfront seating and picnicking (locations to be determined). - Provide interpretive information about the old Clontarf garden (Cats Island).

-- Formalise canoe launch and provide seating area co-located with existing viewing deck. - Relocate path away from property boundaries for safety. - Investigate opportunities for creation of an elevated walkways and viewing platform. - Explore suitable locations for instalation of Osprey poles in association with viewing platforms - Raise path level to interface with road and improve visibility.
+- Formalise canoe launch and provide seating area co-located with existing viewing deck. - Relocate path away from property boundaries for safety. - Investigate opportunities for creation of an elevated walkways and viewing platform. - Explore suitable locations for instalation of Osprey poles in association with viewing platforms. - Raise path level to interface with road and improve visibility.

-Liaise with representatives from the Indigenous Land Council and Clontarf Aboriginal College to consider options for shared after-hours public parking on the college site.
-Consider proximity to the river and ease of access for canoe launch.

-Provide path access from carpark to river with new canoe launch and trolley locking facility.
+- Liaise with representatives from the ILC and CAC to consider options for shared after-hours public parking on the college site.
+Consider proximity to the river and ease of access for canoe launch. - Provide path access from carpark to river with new canoe launch and trolley locking facility.

-Engage with ILC regarding most appropriate location for shared parking and access path.
+• Engage with ILC regarding most appropriate location for shared parking and access path.